koeir/flagparse/README.md

     ...
 }
 ```
 The flags are stored in a struct in which the fields are names of the flags.
-Each field will have their corresponding values (Switch/bool, Input/?[][:0]const u8).
+Each field will have their corresponding values (`Switch`/`bool`, `Input`/`?[][:0]const u8`).
+The struct also holds the allocator, inner arrays, and necessary components for deinit. `gpa` is used here, but it might be more convenient to use arena allocators.

 4. [Use](https://github.com/koeir/zigflag/blob/master/examples/retrieving_values.md)
 ```zig